LHBCB/SECTOR/README.md

 | `adata.obsm["spatial"]` | Spatial coordinates with shape `n_obs × 2`. |
 | `adata.obs[label]` | Optional annotation column for evaluation only.
 The default label key is `Region`. |

 If no annotation is available, run SECTOR with `eval_mode=0`.
-When `eval_mode=1`, SECTOR computes clustering metrics such as NMI, homogeneity and completeness using the label column specified by `label`.
+When `eval_mode=1`, SECTOR computes clustering metrics such as normalised mutual information (NMI), homogeneity (HOM) and completeness (COM) using the label column specified by `label`.
 Labels are not used during model training.

 ### 3.3 Basic usage example: 10x Visium DLPFC